5 Tips to Strengthen Your Immune System Naturally

 Immune chemicals may also be closely intertwined with your nightly slumber.
 When you are asleep, your immune system gets busy secreting proteins called cytokines.
 Cytokine is the general term for a cluster of chemicals that carry out several important jobs, like aiding cellular communication during immune responses and mediating and regulating inflammation.

 The immune system raises specific cytokines in response to infections, stress, inflammation, and trauma.
-But if you don’t get enough sleep, your immune system doesn’t get the chance to produce these cytokines, potentially leaving you more vulnerable to harmful pathogens.
+But if you don’t get enough sleep, your immune system doesn’t get the chance to produce these cytokines, potentially leaving you more vulnerable to harmful pathogens and with a weak immune system.
+All in all, sleeping more and better is one of the best forms of daily immune support.

 Eating high doses of processed sugars can temporarily “deactivate” or suppress the immune system, increasing the risk for infectious diseases.
 Although research is being conducted on how added sugars affect the body, we know that sugar seems to affect how white blood (immunity) cells fight harmful pathogens such as viruses and bacteria.